Digital Matter 4G Devices – What You Need to Know

 - Performance – longer range with better signals into buildings and basements

-- Price – with the new technology we are able to offer 4G devices cheaper than 3G, and data rates are coming down
+- Price – with the new technology we can offer 4G devices cheaper than 3G, and data rates are coming down

 - Package – we’re going even smaller with devices like the Yabby